 The Antarctica sceneIt could mean Pitch sees Jack as a kindred spirit and a potential ally, or it could mean he has feelings for him.
 Loving him as a son could also be possible viewing his backstory in the books.
 His relationship with Jack could have been like brothers, too, seeing the artbook.

 Pitch: I thought this might happen.
 They never really believed in you.
 I just tried to show you that.
 But I understand.

 Jack: You don't understand anything!

-In the script and Word of God said that Pitch was sincere in this part, and made himself vulnerable for Jack.
-That's probably one of rare times where a villain is sincere toward the hero and doesn't try to trick him.
-During all the story, Pitch's goal wasn't only to spread fear and ruling the world, but being believed in and accepted by others spirits, and possibly loved.
+- Word of God says Pitch was sincere in this part, and made himself vulnerable for Jack.
+Pitch's goal wasn't only to spread fear and rule the world, but to be believed in and accepted by other spirits, and possibly loved.
 This part hinted that he wanted to have Jack as a family, and being loved by him.
-The world family could imply many things: son, brother, and maybe lover.
+The word "family" could imply many things: son, brother, and maybe lover.

-The artbook goes further.
-One of first designs for Pitch showed him as a magnificient shadow who actually caressed Jack to persuade him to join his side.
+- The artbook goes further.
+One of the first designs for Pitch showed him as a magnificent shadow who actually caressed Jack to persuade him to join his side.

-Pitch and Sandy too.
+- Pitch and Sandy too.
 Why did Pitch steal his ability?
-The movie hints that these two have a story behind their rivalry and not only because they are polar opposite.
-Then, during one scene, Pitch made a little scultpure of sand representing Sandy... before crushing it in his fists.
+The movie hints that these two have a story behind their rivalry and not only because they are polar opposites.
+Then, during one scene, Pitch made a little sculpture of sand representing Sandy... before crushing it in his fists.

-Without mentionning that Pitch is afraid of nobody... except Sandy.
+- Without mentioning that Pitch is afraid of nobody... except Sandy.
 And Pitch loves fear too.

-At one point, when they met each other for the second time, Sandy whipped Pitch many times.
+- At one point, when they met each other for the second time, Sandy whipped Pitch.